Push to eliminate dark money from Pennsylvania politics

 According to Medium Buying, which tracks the finances of politics, the Republican Republican U.S. Senate primary saw $55.4 million in TV and radio ad spending.
 Honor Pennsylvania, a Pro-David McCormick group, spent nearly $18 million during the primary.

-More than $22 million was spent on TV and radio ads in the Republican gubernatorial race, the majority by projected third-place finisher Bill McSwain.
+More than $22 million was spent on TV and radio ads in the Republican gubernatorial race, the majority by projected third-place finisher Bill McSwain, according to Medium Buying.

+Bill Cortese, the Executive Director of American Promise, says they estimate over $300 million will be spent by campaigns and outside entities in the Pennsylvania elections by November.

+“We need to get our arms around this issue, we need to stop dark money from flowing in and influencing US elections.”

 Organizers, including Jeff Clements of American Promise, are lobbying to create a 28th Amendment to “get a handle on this out of control money in our politics,” including so-called “dark money.”